A-Justice/smart-tooltip/README.md

     </div>
 ```

+*NB: TO PREVENT TROUBLES WITH OVERLAY ..
+PLEASE SPECIFY DEFINITE WITDH FOR TOOLTIP

 *Feel free to clone the github repo and import main.css and index.js to your project
 <!-- smart-tooltip supports 2 options all of which are optional